 Not offering to fix other people's problems

 - How much give time or money you give

 Amount of physical space you need

 There's a lot of confusion around setting boundaries.
 Honestly, most of us (including myself) find setting healthy boundaries a challenge.
 But it gets MUCH easier the more you do it!

 Here's what it looks like.

 Sharon finds herself thinking:

 "I have say no the next time my sister asks me to babysit all weekend.
 I can't keep doing this.
 I got my own stuff to do."

 A week goes by and you forget about it.
 Your sister buys tickets to a play she's been dying to see.
 You know it's been rough for her lately.
 She could really use some "me time."
 She asks you to take her kids for the weekend.

 You say yes without thinking about it.
-You HAVE to help her.
+You feel like you HAVE to help her.
 She doesn't have anyone else.
 At first, you're happy to do it.
-She really appreciates it and you are glad to help out - again.
+She really appreciates it and you're glad be helping out - again.

-After getting home you remember something about wanting to say no. Resentment sets in.
+Later that day you remember that you have another committment.
+Resentment sets in.
 You think you can't back out now - she has tickets!
 You feel sick that you did this to yourself again.

 Setting boundaries is the ultimate test in self-care.
 Taking care of others may come naturally to you.
 Or, it's just easier to help out rather than risk upsetting someone else.

 Knowing that you need to set boundaries isn't enough.
 At some point you need to take action.
 But somehow other stuff always seems to get in the way.

 Here's some tips to support you for next time.

 When you fear what others think, you're assumpting the negative.
 That provokes a sense of powerlessness and frustration.
 You have no control over what they think.
 But trying to guess what's happening reinforces self-doubt.

 Tip: When the fear takes over, get a reality check.
 There is NO way to know for sure what someone thinks but trying to guess is where you get a little nuts.